cansu-freeman/ml-img-project/README.md

 Machine Learning Image Processing Project (Graduate Course Project)

 ## Dataset
-Data for this project is stored locally, but can be found here: [geoPose3k dataset](http://cphoto.fit.vutbr.cz/geoPose3K/).
+Dataset can be found here: [geoPose3k dataset](http://cphoto.fit.vutbr.cz/geoPose3K/).
+This dataset is called GeoPose3K which contains over three thousand precise camera poses of mountain landscape images.
+In addition to camera location and orientation, we provide data for the training and evaluation of computer vision methods and applications in the context of outdoor scenes; synthetic depth maps, normal maps, illumination simulation and semantic label (directly from the link).

 ## Variables
-Variables in the main dataframe, df_gh.csv, are as follows:
+Variables in the main dataframe, df_gh.csv, come from the individual "info,txt" files that corresponded to each image.
 All angles are in radians, elevation in meters, and geo-coordinates are in degrees, using WGS84.
+They are as follows:

   1. **id** -- ordered list of integers to identify each image
   2. **man** -- MANUAL or AUTO.
 Type of annotation; 1 = MANUAL for manually annotated, 0 = AUTO for annotations estimated automatically using weighted alignment metric.